 Dispatch departed for a Caribbean posting in 1808, a region where one was lucky to survive their first encounter with a tropical disease.
 There were only two notable engagements: the capture of the French privateer Dorade, which had just one gun and a crew of 20, and the recapture of a British merchantman.
 The pirate was small fry, but the merchantman was useful as the crew would have received some form of prize for their endeavours.
 Dispatch also sailed to Haiti, formerly a French possession that had witnessed a slave revolt lasting from the 1790s into the early 1800s.
-Unspeakable horrors had been perpetrated by both the French and the former slaves, primarily organised by Jean-Jacques Dessalines who succeeded the revolutionary leader Toussaint Louverture.
+Unspeakable horrors had been perpetrated by both the French and the former slaves led by Jean-Jacques Dessalines, the successor of revolutionary leader Toussaint Louverture.
 Dessalines was assassinated by his countrymen in October 1806 and was followed by Henri Christophe who ruled the north (the State of Haiti) and Alexandre Pétion who dominated the south (the Republic of Haiti).
 Lillicrap met both leaders, although further research is needed to discover whether there was a specific objective in mind or whether it was just a fact-finding mission.

 *He probably met Christophe at his mountain eyrie, the imposing Citadelle Laferrière that still stands.